praw-dev/praw/README.rst

    :target: https://cash.me/$praw

-PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to reddit's API.
-PRAW aims to be easy to use and internally follows all of `reddit's API rules
+PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
+PRAW aims to be easy to use and internally follows all of `Reddit's API rules
 <https://github.com/reddit/reddit/wiki/API>`_.
 With PRAW there's no need to
 introduce ``sleep`` calls in your code.
 Give your client an appropriate user agent and you're set.